#BADLANDS

 RULE #8

-TAKE OUT YOUR OWN INSURANCE FOR THE EVENT
+TAKE OUT YOUR OWN INSURANCE

 Be aware that all liability rests on you.
 The organisation won’t provide you any kind of insurance for the ride and will not held liable for any damage whatsoever that may occur directly and/or indirectly to you or other parties.